Saturday, August 3, 2024

 "What did you plan for our first evening in our new, old home?" she asked.
 "I know you would have planned.
 Let's do that.
 Whatever it is."

 She was right.
 He had planned.
 He didn't want to eat out ... mid week ... small village ... eateries may close early.
-He'd stocked up the day before, cold meats, cheeses and pickles and he got a sourdough bread from the little bakery.
+He'd stocked up the day before There were cold meats, cheeses and pickles.
+He also got a sourdough bread from the little bakery.

 The meal was lovely.
 They sat and talked and took their time.
-Cadhla was excited and was planning and rattling on about her decorating ideas and what she'd do.
-Did he have someone who could come in and help.
+Kayla was excited and was planning and rattling on about her decorating ideas and what she'd do.
+Did he have someone who could come in and help?
 He had difficulty getting a word in she was talking so much.
-His heart felt full, happiness, relief and warmth towards her and excitement about the future.
+His heart was full.
+He felt happiness, relief and warmth towards her and excitement about the future.
 All thrown together.
 He realized the last few months had taken it's toll on him.

 It was worth it.
 It was a good home coming.